RobinBobin/react-native-common-utils/README.md

     Does exactly what the name suggests.

+ - screen

+    Used for top-level views, adding padding and a background color to them.

 Apart from these, there are <a name="stylescomplexstyles"></a>styles that depend on [variables](#stylesvariables).
 That's why `create()` needs to be called: these styles are created during its invocation.
 They are described below:

  - navigator

     To be used for a [`Navigator`](http://facebook.github.io/react-native/releases/0.43/docs/navigator.html).
-Though it's deprecated long ago, I find this component useful when no navigation UI is needed.

 This style sets the navigator background color equal to `backgroundColor`.

  - navigatorWithPadding